 - New extended ISO low setting of 100 joins the previously-available ISO 64 for cleaner images

 - Fully customizable My Menu section for fast access to important settings

 - Improved weather sealing (officially IPX1 certified, but tested to IPX3 standards and beyond)

 - AF joystick works diagonally and moves the focus point quickly

-- EVF matching the Panasonic G9 and other market leaders for magnification, though not for resolution (same resolution as the E-M1 Mark II’s EVF, but unlike the G9’s higher-res OLED panel it has zero distortion and no resolution change during focus acquisition, which I think is a better set of compromises)
+- High magnification EVF matching the Panasonic G9 and other market leaders (same resolution as the E-M1 Mark II’s EVF, but unlike the G9’s higher-res OLED panel it has zero distortion and no resolution change during focus acquisition, which I think is a better set of compromises)